whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 I believe that cultivating and giving one's sacred gifts fully is how a person gives their deepest love.
 Thus, training a person to give their sacred gifts trains them to give their deepest love in life, and to be their best self.

 Some people have a special calling to enrich the soil, find food during lean times, or mentor children.
 Others are fighters who protect their people, or mediators who resolve conflict, or historians who keep ancient stories alive.
 I learned that it's up to each of us to find our sacred gift or gifts and our own unique way of making the world a better place.
 Ten Fingers also noted that it's each of our responsibility to help each other find their gifts, since sometimes a person can struggle to discover them on their own.

+Like the Thanksgiving Address and cultivating a practical, aware gratitude, I had a hard time with this practice too.
+I had never thought about my life purpose or what I deeply loved to do.
+Mostly I'd focused on building a safe and comfortable life, and I'd never thought about what I would do or give if I didn't feel constrained by needing a job.
+When I thought about it, I mostly felt stressed or anxious.**

+I knew I had a passion for learning and teaching self-defense even though I hadn't practiced in many years.
+While continuing with the nature connection training, I enrolled in jiu jitsu martial arts classes.
+I was suddenly walking a more meaningful path, and I felt better.**

 These two spiritual practices of gratitude and gift-giving are both so beautiful.
 The third core spiritual practice ties them all together.